 Dennis Uy is the Founder, Chairman, and CEO of Udenna Corporation, a booming conglomerate diversified in property development, petroleum, shipping, logistics, education, food, gaming, tourism, infrastructure, and telecommunication.

 23. Campos Siblings ($600 Million)

 Jocelyn, Joselito, and Jeffrey Campos own the majority stake at Unilab, one of the Philippines’ largest pharmaceutical companies.
 Dating back to 1945, Unilab has been manufacturing and providing healthcare products and medicines especially made for Filipinos.

 24. Dean Lao ($500 Million)

 Dean Lao is the Co-Founder and Chairman Emeritus of D&L Industries, Inc., a holding company.
 It operates in customization, development, and manufacturing of food ingredients, colorants, additives, engineered polymers for plastics, aerosol products, and manufacturing of oleochemicals, resins, and powder coating.

 Jacinto Ng is the Founder of Republic Biscuit Corporation (Rebisco), one of the leading snack food industries in the Philippines growing globally.
 Rebisco has the largest shareholding at AUB (Asia United Bank).

-If you liked reading about who’s the richest man in the Philippines in 2020, you’ll also like checking these out:
+If you liked reading about who’s the richest man in the Philippines, you’ll also like checking these out: